Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 3. Compaction with Spatial Z-Ordering

-Z-ordering maps multi-dimensional spatial locality to linear file storage using a Hilbert curve approximation.
-This must be executed deterministically after every major ingestion cycle.
+Z-ordering maps multi-dimensional spatial locality to linear file storage using a space-filling curve approximation.
+Execute deterministically after every major ingestion cycle.

 OPTIMIZE prod.spatial_assets